jmbmartins/PetsHotelWebApp/README.md

 git clone [repository-url]
 ```

-5. Locate yourself on branch named 'final'.

-6. In the src/main/resources/application.properties file, configure the database connection properties.
+5. In the src/main/resources/application.properties file, configure the database connection properties.
 Make sure to provide the correct URL, username, and password.

-7. Open the terminal or command prompt, navigate to the root directory of the cloned project, and run the following command to compile and run the application:
+6. Open the terminal or command prompt, navigate to the root directory of the cloned project, and run the following command to compile and run the application:

 ```bash
 mvn spring-boot:run